JAlcocerT/JAlcocerT/content/blog/dev-diagrams.md

 An image is worth a 1000 words.

-I cant disagree with that sentece since I discovered these tools:
+I cant disagree with that sentence, specially since I discovered these tools:

 1. [MermaidJS](#mermaidjs)
 2. [Python Diagrams and DrawIO](#other-diagram-tools)